 Agentic Workflows and Orchestration

-Pattern: decompose the qualification process into a cohort of specialized agents that cooperate to transform raw investor signals into actionable leads.
-Each agent encapsulates a well-defined capability—data ingestion, ESG signal conditioning, investor intent interpretation, outreach planning, scheduling, and compliance auditing.
-Orchestration coordinates these agents using a stateful workflow that can recover from partial failures and rehydrate state after restarts.
+Pattern: decompose the qualification process into specialized agents that cooperatively transform raw signals into prioritized leads.
+Each agent encapsulates a capability—data ingestion, ESG signal conditioning, intent interpretation, outreach planning, scheduling, and compliance auditing.
+Orchestration coordinates these agents with a stateful workflow that can recover from partial failures and rehydrate state after restarts.
+The same architectural pressure shows up in Autonomous Competitor Benchmarking: Agents Monitoring Local Market Leads in Real-Time.

 Data Fabric and Feature Store